signalogic/SigSRF_SDK/mediaTest_readme.md

 Codec tests are low-level tests that perform encode and/or decode using the specified codec.
 No transcoding is performed, and Voplib and Pktlib APIs are not used (for full packet flow and transcoding operation, see Packet Mode Operation below).
 The main objectives are to check for bit-exact results, measure audio quality, and measure performance.
 Codec test mode supports the following functionality:

-* for encoder tests, input can be from waveform file (several types supported), USB audio.
-Output can be a direct feed to the decoder (for example to test audio quality) or compressed bitsteram file
+* for encoder tests, input can be from waveform file (several types supported) or USB audio.
+Output can be a "back-to-back" feed to the decoder (for example to test audio quality) or compressed bitsteram file

 * for decoder tests, input can be from encoder output, or compressed bitstream file.
 Output can be waveform file or USB audio